sachinkr91/api-rest-meetings/libs/javascript/docs/CommandCenterApi.md

 List Live Meeting Endpoints by Enterprise

 This endpoint lists endpoints for a given meeting in progress.
+Requires /oauth2/token?Password authentication.

 ### Example
 ```javascript